-Each full-time adjunct and teaching specialist position has its own set of performance criteria determined at the time of hire by the department chair, academic dean and FPC.
-Evaluation of full-time adjunct and teaching specialist faculty is based on the criteria included in the individual's personnel file held in the academic dean's office.
-Normal evaluation procedures may be supplemented by recommendations or professional assessments sought by the academic dean or the president outside of normal faculty or administrative resources in those cases in which it is determined that special expertise is required.
+Each full-time term contract and teaching specialist position has its own set of performance criteria determined at the time of hire by the department chair, division head and academic dean.
+These criteria are included in the contracts issued to fill these positions.
+They are also listed in the personnel file associated with each contract, which is held in the academic dean's office.